 I always use Booking.com to book hotels for my travels.
 It has a bunch of filtering options so I can easily get a list of only the hotels that meet my criteria.
 If you want to book your Iceland accommodation, I highly recommend you check there.

 When I want to stay in an apartment rather than a hotel, I use Airbnb.
-If you don’t have an Airbnb account yet, you can sign up using my link to get a discount on your first stay.

 Don't forget travel insurance